 - Interviews with notable game animators featuring behind-the-scenes insight and advice.

-- Accompanying “Azri” maya rig, tutorials and other resources at www.gameanim.com/book (Coming at launch).
+- Accompanying “AZRI” maya rig, tutorials and other resources at the bottom of this page.

 Jonathan Cooper is an award-winning video game animator who has been bringing virtual characters to life professionally since 2000, leading teams on large projects such as the Assassin’s Creed and Mass Effect series, with a focus on memorable stories and characters and cutting-edge video game animation.
 He has since been focusing on interactive cinematics in the latest chapters of the DICE and Annie award-winning series Uncharted and The Last of Us.